Jamie-Kim/SimpleMvc/README.md

 5. create controller file in app/controller folder.
 File name should be same as class name.
 6. create html template in  app/views/default/templates and set path define in app/views/view_paths.php
 7. start coding with the controller you created in step 5.
-8. add some nessary code in app/app_code.
+8. add some necessary codes in app/app_code.
 9. update and fix the framework code code if you needed.
 10. use the updated core code to next your web application project.